franckalbinet/gis-training-jelsa/master-course/src/handling-crs.md

 ```
 [In QGIS layers panel]
-Click right on the layer recently opened to access its ▸ 'Properties'
-then select the 'Source' tab.
+Click right on the layer recently opened to access its ▸ 'Properties' then select the 'Source' tab.
 ```

+### 2. Layer vs. QGIS Project CRS
+It is quite frequent to get GIS layers (either vector or raster ones) in different CRS systems.
+In such situation, one solution is to transform all layers into a single, unique CRS.
+However, this is not always convenient and might be a cumbersome process for instance, if you have many layers and you just want to quickly visualize, explore these layers.
+To address this use case, QGIS transform "On the fly" all GIS layers opened into a single one; by default the CRS of the first layer opened but it can be configured as well.

 Project ▸ Project Properties ▸ Add Vector Layer  ▸ CRS (tab) ▸ Check "Enable on the fly CRS transformation"